AbdallahHussien4/Light-Panel/README.md

 # Light-Panel using arduino uno.

+The simulation program is SIMULIDE (open source simulation).

 It is a 10*10 LEDs grid.
 This grid is controlled by a 10 keys keypad.
 The grid functionality as
 follows:
   The grid has two modes: